geeknoid/Undertaker/README.md

   -abts, --alive-by-test-symbols <alive-by-test-symbols>                  Path of the report to produce symbols kept alive only by test methods
   -nps, --needlessly-public-symbols <needlessly-public-symbols>           Path of the report to produce on public symbols which could be made internal
   -ua, --unreferenced-assemblies <unreferenced-assemblies>                Path of the report to produce on completely unreferenced assemblies
+  -uaa, --unanalyzed-assemblies <unanalyzed-assemblies>                   Path of the report to produce on assemblies which were referenced but not analyzed
   -sivt, --needless-internals-visible-to <needless-internals-visible-to>  Path of the report to produce on needless uses of [InternalsVisibleTo]
   -alc, --assembly-layer-cake <assembly-layer-cake>                       Path of the assembly layer cake to produce -dd, --dependency-diagram <dependency-diagram>                          Path of the Mermaid-based assembly dependency diagram to produce